-PM Update: Hot again Monday, but with more humidity
+PM Update: Hot again Monday but with more humidity

 View the current weather at The Washington Post.

-Tomorrow (Monday): High temperatures will generally top out in the 88- to 93-degree range, but with dew points around 70 degrees, it could feel like mid-90s during the midafternoon hours.
-Sunshine will dominate much of the day, but clouds may gather a bit during the afternoon as shower and storm chances rise a bit, though chances will stay under 50 percent.
+Tomorrow (Monday): High temperatures will generally top out in the 88- to 93-degree range, but with dew points around 70 degrees, it could feel like the mid-90s during the midafternoon hours.
+Sunshine will dominate much of the day, but clouds may gather a bit during the afternoon as shower and storm chances rise slightly, though chances will stay under 50 percent.

 See my forecast through midweek.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.